krepost/gf256/README.md

 “Every field of a finite number of marks may be represented as a Galois field of order s=p^n, where p^n is a power of a prime.
-The GF[p^n] is defined uniquely by its order, and is therefore independent of he particular irreducible congruence used in its construction.”
+The GF[p^n] is defined uniquely by its order, and is therefore independent of the particular irreducible congruence used in its construction.”
 [W. H. Bussey, Tables of Galois fields of order less than 1,000.
 Bulletin of the American Mathematical Society, 16(4):188–206, 1910.]